 - Formal education and policy making

-5- Education special sub topic: Evaluating literacy in evolution in the COVID-19 crisis
+5- Education special sub topic: Evaluating the relevance of literacy in evolution during the COVID-19 crisis

 We would like to take as an example the reactions of the different societies in front of the pandemic of COVID-19, to analyze the educational background that the different societies showed last year could serve as an indicator of the low or high level of science education in each case.